-- Starmall Alabang.
-Vans bound for Lemery used to be dispatched from the parking area of Starmall.
+- Alabang.
+There are vans bound for Tagaytay at Festival Mall Alabang, near the Goldilocks exit.
+(I haven’t tried it, though.)
+In addition, there used to be vans bound for Lemery dispatched from the parking area of Starmall Alabang.
 But they already moved to the area behind the mall, near the ukay-ukay area and PNR Train counter.
 The number of available vans and passengers has been dwindling so you might be in for quite the wait.

 - Metropoint Mall.
 I’m not sure if there are still vans here going to Calatagan.
 There used to be, but I haven’t checked in a long time.
 If there still is, you can take the van going to Calatagan.
 If vans no longer operate here, you can cross to the other side of EDSA and catch a bus to Calatagan instead.

 Whatever you take, tell the driver to drop you off in Tagaytay.

 Fare is P180-P200, depending on which part of Manila you’re originating.
 It’s pricier because vans behave like point-to-point shuttles.
 Even though you’re alighting in Tagaytay, you’re still paying for the full journey.
 A passenger getting off in Tagaytay pays the same as another getting off in Batangas.

 - If you’re taking a van to Lemery, tell the driver to drop you off in Tagaytay.
 Unlike their bus counterparts, Lemery-bound vans usually pass through Tagaytay.
 However, there are instances when the driver chooses to take the SLEX-STAR Tollway route.
 It usually happens when there is heavy traffic in Tagaytay/Santa Rosa areas.
 To be sure, let the driver know that your destination is Tagaytay so he won’t take any detour.